hunterwellis/Manipulator-Environment/README.md

 **arm_simulation**
 -- The simulation package contains the SDF world files and other files related to setup of the Gazebo simulation environment.

+**arm_rl**
-**arm_rl** -- The reinforcement learning package has launch files to set up gym training environments and scripts to run RL algorithms.
+-- The reinforcement learning package has launch files to set up gym training environments and scripts to run RL algorithms.

+**arm_cv**
+-- Computer vision package using YOLOv8 (with oriented bounding boxes).

+**arm_nlp**
+-- Natural language processing package for converting natural language prompts to symbolic representations.

+**arm_link**
+-- Serial communication link to arm.